 Dogs have highly evolved sixth sense and are also very receptive to intricacies of human behavior.

 When a person has bad intentions or is about to do something bad, his heart rate increases and there is a rush of certain chemicals like adrenaline that makes the person sweat more than usual.

-The Dog’s instincts are very sharp and they are more vigilant as they live totally in the present moment, they can sense danger and bad vibes, they react either by becoming fearful or become hyper-aggressive in their demeanor.
+A dog’s instincts are very sharp and they are more vigilant as they live totally in the present moment, they can sense danger and bad vibes, and they react either by becoming fearful or become hyper-aggressive in their demeanor.